McDonald’s Canada Comes to the Table After Allergy Backlash

 To the food allergy community, the change seemed sudden.
 McDonald’s outlets across North America have been known for kitchen protocols to avoid cross-contact even though allergens such as dairy, soy and wheat are present.

-In the face of allergy community backlash, McDonald’s Canada has stood by their decision.
+In the face of allergy community backlash, McDonald’s Canada executives have stood by their decision.

 “The truth is we have made a significant change to our menu,” the company said in a Jan.
 23 statement.
 “But let’s be clear – this is not about one new dessert item (SKOR McFlurry).
 Rather, this is about a holistic change to our business and the addition of menu items containing nuts that are not individually packaged.”